 5. Dry Remains

-This marks the end of the decomposition process.
-The only things left are dry bones, cartilage, and dry skin.
+This stage marks the end of the decomposition process.
+The only things left are dried bones, cartilage, and dried skin.

 Note: If the carcass is buried, there will be no flies and scavengers which means the decomposition process is longer.
 Maggots are the ones that do the flesh breaking down process.